tojacobs/UnicycleRaceSystem/README.md

 Download the [zip with source code](https://github.com/tojacobs/UnicycleRaceSystem/archive/refs/heads/main.zip) extract it and copy it to the RPi's.
 Use the terminal to navigate to the directory on the RPi and run "pip install -e ."
+For the RPi's to be able to synchronize their clocks PTPd must be installed, make sure the RPi's have a connection to internet and run "pip install ptpd".
+For the rest of the steps or running the system a connection to internet is NOT required.

 client_config.txt is being used to configure the client RPi's and has to be placed in the same directory as the client.py file (UnicycleRaceSystem-main/raceSystem), inside the client_config.txt you'll find the following information:
 ```c